DelphiWorlds/Kastri/Readme.md

 Framework that is alternative to TNotificationCenter (that ships with Delphi) for Notifications on Android and iOS

+#### Share Items

+A more feature-rich alternative for the Share Sheet implementation provided with Delphi, for Android and iOS

 #### Speech Recognition

 Android and iOS implementations for speech-to-text services.
 On Android, the actual speech API is used, rather than via Intents